Domenico Cotroneo

 AI for Software Dependability

-My research investigates the integration of Machine Learning (ML) and Data Mining techniques to enhance software dependability assessment and monitoring.
-I focus on developing data-driven methodologies for automated anomaly detection and failure prediction in large-scale distributed systems.
-By applying unsupervised learning to vast amounts of field failure data and system logs, my work aims to identify latent error patterns and improve the accuracy of fault diagnosis beyond the capabilities of traditional rule-based approaches.
+I use Machine Learning and Data Mining to make dependability assessment and monitoring more data-driven.
+The focus is on automatic anomaly detection and failure prediction in large distributed systems.
+By applying unsupervised learning to large amounts of field failure data and system logs, I look for hidden error patterns that traditional rule-based approaches tend to miss.

 Vulnerability detection Failure prediction